mozilla/bedrock/docs/pipeline.rst

 and deployed to each `production`_ deployment.
 After each deployment is complete, the full suite of UI tests is run against Firefox, Chrome and Internet Explorer on Windows 10, and the sanity suite is run against IE9.
-As with untagged pushes, this is all handled by the pipeline, and is subject to change according to the settings in the `prod.yml file`_ in the repository.
+As with untagged pushes, this is all handled by the pipeline, and is subject to change according to the settings in the `.gitlab-ci.yml file in the www-config repository`_.

 **Push to prod cheat sheet**